 Some offline applications (such as Photo Booth) always display the image mirrored and have no option to change this.
 We recommend avoiding these applications; Apple’s built-in QuickTime application and Microsoft’s built-in Windows 10 Camera tool will display the image correctly.

 What if I need to use the camera flipped or mirrored?

-If you’re using a third party video conferencing tool to transmit your video, the controls will be part of that software.
+Otherwise, if you’re using a third party video conferencing tool to transmit your video, the controls will be part of that software.
 There are tutorials available for Blackboard and Zoom.
 At this time it appears that the rotation feature is limited to the Windows version of Zoom; please contact Zoom directly if this affects you.
 There are additional camera settings (‘Video Settings’) in the camera selection pop-up menu.

 On macOS, iGlasses can also be used to flip and mirror the live video in most applications, including third party video conferencing tools.

 OBS Studio works on Windows, macOS and Linux and it includes many options to configure the camera feed.